-- B. All sexual activity-sexually motivated activity and behaviors are prohibited and no sexual activity is considered consensual while a Department member is on duty. - C. All sexual contact-with any juvenile, including any participant in a Department sponsored youth-based or school program. (e.g. Police Explorers, Drug Abuse Resistance Education (DARE), and Gang Resistance Education and Training (GREAT)), or between school resource officers and a student, is prohibited. - D. Sexual Shakedowns-using a member's law enforcement authority or official position to coerce, persuade, force, initiate, or extort sexual contact or inappropriate sexual actions in exchange for not ticketing, arresting, or using other law enforcement powers (e.g., contacting other enforcement agencies, a landlord, employer, or any other entity or threatening to take any such action against a person's family) against any individual or not properly or equitably enforcing the law, when on or off duty, is prohibited.
+- B. All sexual activity-all sexually motivated activity and behaviors are prohibited while on duty, and no sexual activity while a Department member is on duty is considered consensual. - C. All sexual contact-with anyone while on duty, specifically between any Department member and detainee or arrestee. - D. All sexual contact-on or off duty with any juvenile, including any participant in a Department sponsored youth-based or school program. (e.g., Police Explorers, Drug Abuse Resistance Education (DARE), and Gang Resistance Education and Training (GREAT), or between school resource officers and a student, is prohibited.

+E. Sexual Shakedowns-using a member's law enforcement authority or official position to coerce, persuade, force, initiate, or extort sexual contact or inappropriate sexual actions in exchange for not ticketing, arresting, or using other law enforcement powers (e.g., contacting other enforcement agencies, a landlord, employer, or any other entity or threatening to take any such action against a person's family) against any individual or not properly or equitably enforcing the law, when on or off duty, is prohibited.